A Family Farm Album: Photography of Frank Sadorus

 Whether they were considered in a positive or negative light, dragonflies have intrigued people for centuries.
 Learn about these creatures and view images of the Museum’s collections.

 Changes: Dynamic Illinois Environments

 Earth forces are continually at work causing change.
 Climate, land, and living things are all connected.
 They interact with each other in complex ways.
 Even a small change can start a chain reaction that, over time, has big effects.
 Scientists study how Illinois' environment has evolved over the last 500 million years and how it continues to change even today.
 This online version of the Illinois State Museum's natural history hall explores the scientific evidence for environmental change in Illinois.
-This is available both as a flash-based interactive version, and also a non-flash version.

 Explore the Ice Age Midwest

 This site provides information about the Wisconsinan glaciation, also known as the "last Ice Age" in the Midwestern U.S. Here, you will find information about the plants and animals that lived in the Midwest between roughly 110,000 and 13,000 years ago.
 You will also learn more about what glaciers are, how they operate, and how they change the landscape.
 Finally, you will learn more about how scientists reconstruct the past using evidence from fossils, isotopes, plant remains, and changes in the landscape.